HaniMohamed/Raye7/README.md

   2) Inserting Addresses manually helping with autocomplete provides by "google places".

+## Alternative Routes:

-The application provides alternative routes of your trip with the estimated time of arrival of each route. and you can select one of them.
+   The application provides alternative routes of your trip with the ** estimated time of arrival ** on each route.
+So that you can select one of them.